mw75/Vertorix_VT1100_Mini/README.md

 * Minimum of two Vertorix boards to establish a wireless network;
 * Arduino IDE - download [here](https://www.arduino.cc/en/main/software)

+### Connections

+The VT1100 was made without built in USB circuitry to keep the board compact.
+A separate USB to TTL Serial converter must be used to upload sketches.
+This is the same method as used with the Arduino Pro Mini Boards.
+There are many online tutorials for connecting USB-to-TTL Serial Converters.

+USB-to-TTL Serial Converters:
+* CP2102 IC
+* FTDI FT232RL USB to serial 3.3V IC

 ### Installation

 #### Boards